TAO CAVE | IMMERSIVE LIGHTING

 [2] Harvard XR 2025 Augmented Self Creative Tarck Nomination, April 2025

-Daoxin Chen (WanderLens Lab): Ideation, Storytelling, User Experience Design
+Daoxin Chen: Ideation, Storytelling, Experience Design

-Yilun Zhan (WanderLens Lab): Ideation, Lighting Design
+Yilun Zhan: Ideation, Lighting Design